ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/fx/fx_step_6.md

 ### Handling Events

 By now we have the basic functionality of the app implemented.
+What's left are either JavaFX specific event handlers or more Ankor `Action`s and Ankor bindings.

-We will implement the remaining features of the `TaskPane` first.
+We will implement the missing features of the `TaskPane` first.
 Then we will add cosmetic improvements like adding and removing style classes on some criteria.

 Currently the app is missing these features: